 Mobile Legends Bang Bang is a game that copied League of Legends almost completely.
 However, this MOBA still manages to differentiate itself enough from the original to be worth playing.
 And on top of that, its player base is somewhere around 80 million.

-MLBB was released in 2016.
+MLBB came out in 2016.
 Back then, nobody was thinking about the possibility of creating MOBA games that can be played on a phone, primarily because it seemed like a bad idea.
 Why would anyone want to play such a sophisticated type of game on a mobile device?

 As it turns out, tens of millions were willing to learn how to do it and their reasons are easy to guess.
 Parents will often see a child who’s playing on the computer.
-But they won’t notice that he’s playing video games all day on his smartphone.
+But they won’t notice that they’re playing video games all day on their smartphone.

 On top of that, the latest phones can run MOBA games with ease and will allow you to play for many hours without needing a recharge.
 This makes them perfect devices to take with you on long trips.